ordinals/ord/docs/src/runes/specification.md

 The `Terms` flag marks this transaction's etching as having open mint terms.

-The `Cenotaph` flag is treated as unrecognized.
+The `Cenotaph` flag is unrecognized.

 If the value of the flags field after removing recognized flags is nonzero, the runestone is a cenotaph.